Learning healthy behaviors can help you lower your risk of reduced insulin sensitivity.

 You have opportunities all day to increase insulin sensitivity naturally, and side effects can include feeling better in so many ways.

-Manage stress better.
+- Manage stress better.
 Some stress is good, and too much stress is unfortunately common.
 The effects are not just in your head; being overly stressed alters your hormones and increases insulin resistance.
 Learning how to manage stress can help normalize your metabolism.
 Meditation, exercise, and deep breathing are some ways to manage stress.
-Lark can help you recognize when you are feeling stressed and remind you of ways to try to handle it.
+Lark can help you recognize when you are feeling stressed and remind you of ways to try to handle it through digital therapeutics.

 Medications and Natural Approaches to Increasing Insulin Sensitivity